When working with Alchemist Eating clients (or planning my own meals), I start with some simple parameters:

 Yeah, um, not tons better than stuff loaded with high-fructose corn syrup (though the other ingredients in the agave-containing choices likely make them the least worst option, not to mention the near certainty that corn syrup contains GMOs).

 But wait…there’s more.
 That bottle of “raw agave nectar”?
 Made the same way.
 The enzymatic nature of the manufacturing process means calling it “raw” is totally allowed.

 So where does this leave us?
 Here’s my take on agave, in short form:

 1. Avoid it.
 It’s highly processed, crazy-high in fructose, devoid of nutritional benefit and has a negative impact on health.

 2. If, for some reason, you ignore #1 and find yourself choosing between a product sweetened with agave and one sweetened with high-fructose corn syrup, the agave-sweetened one is probably the least worst option (partly due to the other ingredients and GMOs likely found in the corn-syrup choice).

 3. Still, don’t fool yourself.
 Commercial agave nectar is not paleo-primal and is not a healthy choice.
 If your coffee shop had a bottle of high-fructose corn syrup sitting alongside the milk and sugar, would you squeeze that into your mug?
 Agave’s pretty much the same thing.

 4. Better to pick a true natural sweetener, such as raw honey or minimally processed maple syrup or molasses.

 Got your own “What about” questions?
-Ask away in the comments!
+Please ask!